jia1217/ParallelProgammingLabs/docs/HLS_Labs/Lab20.md

 **Reference Material**: Ryan Kastner et al., [Parallel Programming for FPGAs](https://github.com/KastnerRG/pp4fpgas/raw/gh-pages/main.pdf), Chapter 4.
 ## Inner product implementation

-The MVM can be treated as $N$ inner products between the row vectors in Matrix and the column vector.
+The MVM can be treated as $N$ inner products between the row vectors in the Matrix and the column vector.
 The inner product can be implemented with the following code:

 ```c++
 int acc = 0;